blawson69/RoofControl/README.md

 !roof flip fow-on dl-toggle
 ```

 In some instances you may be using macros with multiple API script calls and one of them uses target tokens, causing your RoofAnchor token to be de-selected.
 Or the RoofAnchor tokens you want to use may be spread out.
 In these cases, you can send the ID of the RoofAnchor token as the **last** parameter to the command.
 To affect multiple anchors, send all RoofAnchor token IDs as a comma-delimited list.
+Note: Sending token IDs will cause any selected tokens to be ignored.

 ```
 !roof flip @{selected|token_id}